xeniatay/wkrpt400-wanderable-documentation/README.md

 For now, we will focus on how we handle asset precompilation for CSS and JS, with Bootstrap, LESS, Coffee and Rails.

-#### Manifest Files

-> Sprockets uses manifest files to determine which assets to include and serve.
-These manifest files contain directives - instructions that tell Sprockets which files to require in order to build a single CSS or JavaScript file.
-With these directives, Sprockets loads the files specified, processes them if necessary, concatenates them into one single file and then compresses them (if Rails.application.config.assets.compress is true).
-By serving one file rather than many, the load time of pages can be greatly reduced because the browser makes fewer requests.
-Compression also reduces file size, enabling the browser to download them faster.

-Our manifest files are located at `app/assets/stylesheets/*-manifest.css` and `app/assets/javascripts/*-manifest.js`

-Setting it up: in `application.rb`, we include the following line of code:
+#### How do manifest files work?

+By default, the asset pipeline precompiles the manifest files `application.css` and `application.js`, so that they can be included in any `.html.erb` file with the following code:

+    <%= stylesheet_link_tag 'application' %>
+    <%= javascript_include_tag 'application' %>

+In order to allow precompilation of multiple manifest files, we added the following line in `application.rb`:

     config.assets.precompile += %w( *-manifest.css *-manifest.js )

-This automatically adds any filepath ending in `-manifest.css` or `-manifest.js` to the precompile path.
-The original manifests were `application.css` and `application.js`.
+This line automatically adds any files ending in `-manifest.css` or `-manifest.js` to the precompile path.

-Each manifest file contains [Sprocket directives](http://guides.rubyonrails.org/asset_pipeline.html#manifest-files-and-directives), which tell Sprockets which files to concatenate and minify into that specific manifest.
+Manifest files contain [Sprocket directives](http://guides.rubyonrails.org/asset_pipeline.html#manifest-files-and-directives), which tell Sprocket which files to concatenate and minify into that specific manifest.

-We then include each compiled manifest into the layout they belong in.
+We can thus include our custom manifests into the layout they belong in.

     <%= stylesheet_link_tag 'public-manifest' %>
-    <%= javascript_include_tag "public-manifest" %>
+    <%= javascript_include_tag 'public-manifest' %>

-A good rule of thumb when in doubt is just to grep for any file including `-manifest`.

 #### CSS Manifests